vasilich-tregub/topoedit-with-DX11VideoRenderer/README.md

 The DX11VideoRenderer code is 'as is' in the Microsoft repository, although it might be useful to remove a line MFTRegister(CLSID_DX11VideoRenderer, ...) in the DllRegisterServer method.
-This line can only trick the user in attempting to add a DX11VideoRenderer option which appears in the Other category of MFT transforms of the Add Transform... dialog of the Topology menu after registration, which is impossible, because DX11VideoRenderer is not an MF transform.
+This line can only trick the user in attempting to add an DX11VideoRenderer option which appears in the Other category of MFT transforms of the Add Transform... dialog of the Topology menu after registration, which is impossible, because DX11VideoRenderer is not an MF transform.